CLI

 Section titled “Query caveats”- The canonical CLI syntax is

-events <project> --event <actual_event_name>first; usequeryafter verifying the raw event names the project emits. - Use
+events <project> --event <actual_event_name>first; add--user-idor--emailwhen you want the raw rows for one identity. - Use

 --count-mode rawwhen the question is about ingestion volume or duplicate-write debugging rather than activation-safe counts. - Built-in query fields are